anonymous0121A/HDCF-main/README.md

 # Datasets
-We utilize three datasets for evaluating DHCF: Beibei, Tmall and IJCAI.
+We utilize three datasets for evaluating HDCF: Beibei, Tmall and IJCAI.
 We adopt two representative metrics for evaluating the accuracy of top-N item recommendations: Hit Ratio (HR@N) and Normalized Discounted Cumulative Gain (NDCG@N).
 Following the leave-one-out evaluation strategy, all negative samples are applied to construct the test set with the users’ all positive interactions under the target behavior type.
 | Datasets | # Users | # Items | # Interactions	| Interaction Density |
 | :-----| ----: | :----: | :----: | :----: |
 | Beibei | 21716 | 7977 | 282860 | 0.1633% |